 It features an ancient obelisk as well which dates back to the reign of Emperor Domitian in the late 1st century A.D.

 Read more on Listerious: 10 facts about the Piazza Navona

-19. Baths of Diocletian
+19. Discover ancient artifacts at the Baths of Diocletian

 The Baths of Diocletian were another public bath and entertainment complex of ancient Rome.